AbdulKhalid009/AbdulKhalid009/README.md

-hello my name is khallid and i need a lot of help in c# and don't know how to use github
+Hello my name is khalid and i need a lot of help in js :)

 <!---